Compare trade finance for international business transactions

 - Trade loan.
 If you’re in the import and export business, a trade loan can help you manage cash flow by working as a line of credit to be accessed in between selling goods and receiving payments.

-- Foreign exchange.
+- International money transfers.
 Foreign exchange includes services for transactions, forwards and options that can help protect your business against unfavourable market changes, while also taking advantage of favourable currency movements.

 - Domestic trade services.
 This type of trade finance can fund domestic suppliers and support trading cycles within Canada.

 - Export services.
 Exporters may require documentary collections, letters of credit, collection negotiations, working capital guarantees and financing solutions both pre- and post-shipping.

 - Import services.
 Businesses involved in importing may take advantage of documentary letters of credit, documentary collections and trade finance.

 - Cash flow services.
 These services include the management of foreign currency accounts, the facilitation of foreign currency overdrafts and telegraphic transfers.